What is a Retina Specialist?

 What does a retina specialist do?

-Retina specialists treat a variety of conditions, ranging from age-related macular degeneration to retinal detachment and cancers of the eye.
-A retina specialist may also treat a patient who has experienced severe eye trauma, and may be consulted in the case of patients dealing with hereditary diseases of the eye.
+Retina specialists treat conditions ranging from age-related macular degeneration and retinal detachment to cancers of the eye.
+They also treat patients who have experienced severe eye trauma as well as children and adults with hereditary diseases of the eye.